kachick/chawan/doc/config.md

 </table>

 Some entries have an optional `bounds` parameter.
-If passed, this must be a JavaScript function with one parameter (the current unicode character), and must return true if the passed character should count as a word boundary.
+If passed, this must be a JavaScript function that expects one parameter (the current unicode character), and returns true if the passed character should count as a word boundary.

 ```Examples:
 # Control+A moves the cursor to the beginning of the line.